ttnmapper/ttnmapper-ios/README.md

-# ttnmapper-ios
+# TTN Mapper iOS
-The iOS version of the TTN Mapper app.
+This repository contains the sources of the iOS version of the TTN Mapper app.

+If you wish to contribute be sure to check the contribution guide.